Heart to Heart

 We have been telling the children that sometimes it is hard to wait for something we really want, but we need to have patience in these times.
 The good news for them is that as much as they have been waiting to receive Jesus in the Eucharist, Jesus wanted to give Himself to them even more!
 As we continued to prepare, we prayed together for the grace of patience and growth in virtue before finally, the third graders were able to receive First Holy Communion on September 20.

 St. Therese of Lisieux reminds us to pray to Jesus about this.
 “Jesus, help me to simplify my life by learning what you want me to be and becoming that person.”
 It is with that mindset that our third graders, who have had the extra gift of time to prepare themselves in their hearts and become the best version of themselves, were able to receive the gift of the Eucharist with much love and joy in their hearts.

 Congratulations, Third Grade!
 May you always remain close to Jesus through the reception of His Body and Blood and by staying close to His Most Sacred Heart!

 Note - No one is wearing masks in the images above because they were taken during the 2019-2020 school year, before the Coronavirus Pandemic.

 Student Leadership at Sacred Heart

-Karen Dorsey, Instructional Support and Enrichment Teacher
+Karen Dorsey, Teacher Grade 5

 I hear about the days in education where students came to school, sat in their chairs, all received the same lecture, and were then sent home.
 I am glad to say that is not the experience I had, or that the students at Sacred Heart have.
 Education is about not about content alone, but about encouraging and assisting each student as he/she grows as a whole person.
 Many opportunities for this growth come in the form of student leadership.